 What is sewage?

 Sewage is water mixed with human or animal wastes from residences, buildings, industrial establishments or other places.
-This water is called wastewater and is conveyed (through a collection system) to wastewater treatment plants (WWTPs) to be treated.
+This water is called wastewater and is conveyed (through a collection system) to wastewater treatment facilities to be treated.

 How does sewage become pollution?

-If the wastewater does not reach the WWTP and is not treated, the sewage may pollute waterbodies.
-Interruptions in the flow of wastewater to WWTPs can happen for many reasons, including:
+If the wastewater does not reach the treatment facility and is not treated, the sewage may pollute waterbodies.
+Interruptions in the flow of wastewater to wastewater treatment facilities can happen for many reasons, including: